Sledgeback

-Sledgeback is a Seattle, Washington-based punk rock band, formed in early 2004, with Hungarian-born American guitarist Gábor Szakácsi (Gabi Hun) as the frontman.
+Sledgeback (stylized as Sledge𐐒ack) is a Seattle, Washington-based punk rock band, formed in early 2004, with Hungarian-born American guitarist Gábor Szakácsi (Gabi Hun) as the frontman.
 Former member of the long-standing influential Hungarian punk rock outfit C.A.F.B., Gabi Hun moved to Seattle not knowing a word of English, and soon after formed Sledgeback.

 History

 Beginning 2004–2007

 Gaining a large following early in their career, Sledgeback have toured both locally, and internationally, playing in 2005's Vans Warped Tour and even opening for the likes of Flogging Molly to sold-out crowds.
 With their first album release People's Choice through Sliver Records, Sledgeback gained notoriety through bi coastal radio play and crowd pleasing shows due in large part to high intensity performances, while boasting powerfully raw, life inspired lyrics.

 The band claims on its official website that, Sledgeback started as an attempt of the Gábor Szakácsi to continue his previous project C.A.F.B. which is undoubtedly the biggest influence of group, dates back to 1990.
 The previous accomplishments of Hun with C.A.F.B. helped build a loyal fanbase for Sledgeback around Hungary, and gained attention in various European countries following the release of their second album by Rebellion Records (Holland) in 2007.
 After months of negotiation to alleviate the agreement between the band and Sliver Records, regarding the release of the disputed second album, Perception Becomes Reality to Rebellion records, Sledgeback departed the label.
 Rebellion signed Sledgeback and placed one of the album's song "Wonderland" to the We are the Underground compilation in addition to the release of Perception Becomes Reality.
 The work was published as compact disc (CD) and vinyl (12") format.